siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-04-securing-the-supply-chain-mitigating-third-party-security-risks.md

-In this blog post, we’ll discuss the importance of supply chain security, the risks posed by third-party vendors, and strategies for mitigating these risks through effective vendor management.
+In this article, we’ll discuss the importance of supply chain security, the risks posed by third-party vendors, and strategies for mitigating these risks through effective vendor management.
 Table of Contents: